 Duty to defend: A private company’s policy typically includes a duty to defend provision while a public company’s does not.
-Instead, the policy will reimburse the insured for the “covered loss” (less the amount of the retention).
+Instead, the policy will reimburse the insured for the “covered loss” (less the amount of the retention in insurance).
 This can be a good thing as it gives you more control over the claim process and choosing your attorney.
 However, it can also lead to a disagreement with the insurer about your choice of the defense counsel if you choose counsel with very steep billing rates.

 Many directors and officers take a very active role in the running of the company.
 Their decisions that affect everyone around them: their fellow board members, the employees of the company, the shareholders, the clients and the vendors.
 With so many people affected, one mistake can cause a ripple effect and have devastating financial consequences.
 As you may know, indemnification provisions in corporate law and company bylaws only go so far to protect company execs.
 Without a proper D&O policy, you risk steep out-of-pocket financial consequences.

 According to a 2016 survey made by Chubb, the average D&O loss is $387,000 and the maximum loss reported was a staggering $17M.
 Below are a few claim scenarios:

 An insured announced that it expected higher earnings in the upcoming quarter due to the looming success of a major construction project.

 On the earnings call for the quarter, however, the company announced estimated losses on this project that amounted to over $100M.